pandatix/nvdapi/README.md

  - [X] [CVE](https://nvd.nist.gov/developers/vulnerabilities)
  - [X] [CPE](https://nvd.nist.gov/developers/products)

+This product uses the NVD API but is not endorsed or certified by the NVD.

 ## How to use

 The following shows how to basically use the wrapper to get all the CVEs for a given keyword.